Russia entry requirements for United Arab Emirates passport holders

 Proof of departure from Russia

 Immigration officers at Russian airports routinely ask for a return or onward ticket.
-Have a printed copy or a digital version on your phone ready.
-If you're flying out of Russia to a third country, a flight itinerary or booking confirmation works.
+Have a printed copy or a digital version on your phone ready to show.

 Recommended